kongware/ftor/README.md

 # Missing Topics

 [ ] Unit Type
-[ ] Do ftor arise issues with object identity?
+[ ] Do issues arise from ftor with regard to object identity?
-[ ] Don't create dependencies to ftor since it is pluggable
+[ ] Don't create dependencies to ftor since it is pluggable!